-The mission of the EDCT is to offer hope, help and support to all who are impacted by eating disorders and disordered eating.
+"To offer hope, help and support to all who are impacted by eating disorders and disordered eating."

 Our vision is to be recognized as Tennessee's premiere resource to fight disordered eating and promote healthy body images and positive relationships with food.

 In September 2002, the EDCT received its 501(c)(3) status.
-Since that time, the organization has been educating people across the state about the impact of eating disorders on the lives of individuals and their families.
+Since that time, the non-profit organization has been educating people across the state about the impact of eating disorders on the lives of individuals and their families.
 The EDCT continually serves as a resource for Tennesseans seeking assistance and support for all types of eating disorders, including anorexia nervosa, bulimia nervosa, binge eating disorder, and EDNOS (eating disorders not otherwise specified).